Emergency safety advice

 - In the event of a flood follow our flooding safety advice.

-- If there is snow or ice, or in long periods of cold weather, follow our winter safety advice.
+- If there is snow or ice, or in long periods of cold weather, follow our Stay warm, well and safe this winter advice.

 - Use social media to keep up with emergency information - follow us on Twitter or follow: